am-tropin/poland-apartment-prices/README.md

 ## Machine learning problem

 - The given problem was solved by using **XGBoost Regressor**.
-It shows the best **R2-score (87%)** in comparison with other models: Linear Regression, Ridge, Lasso, Bagging Regressor, AdaBoost (by 65%), Decision Tree (77%), k-Nearest Neighbors (78%), Random Forest, Stacked Ensembles (by 83%) and Gradient Boosting (85%).
+It shows the lowest **MAPE (10%)** in comparison with other models: Linear Regression, Ridge, Lasso, Bagging Regressor, AdaBoost (by 26-28%), Decision Tree (17%), k-Nearest Neighbors, Random Forest, Stacked Ensembles (by 14%) and Gradient Boosting (13%).
 Besides, the predictor of price by custom data (using XGBoost model) was built.
 The result is in the [model_evaluation.ipynb](https://github.com/am-tropin/poland-apartment-prices/blob/main/app/model_evaluation.ipynb) file.

 The same code for both data processing and model evaluation also contains in the [Poland_apartments__full.ipynb](https://github.com/am-tropin/poland-apartment-prices/blob/main/Poland_apartments__full.ipynb) file.